GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Method

 \section{Method}

 In this section, we first review 3D representation methods in Sec.~\ref{subsec: pre}.
 Subsequently, in Sec.~\ref{subsec: framework}, we overview our proposed approach, which mainly includes three modules.
-Sec.~\ref{subsec: RoI extraction} delves into the precise Region of Interest (RoI) extraction of text instructions, while Sec.~\ref{subsec: 3D Editing Mask} introduces how to align the instruction RoI with 3D Gaussians.
-Finally, Sec.~\ref{subsec: Delicate Editing} describes the delicate editing process within the obtained Gaussian RoI.
+Sec.~\ref{subsec: RoI extraction} delves into the precise Region of Interest (RoI) extraction of text instructions, using scene description generation module $\gM_{Desc}$ and LLM assistant $\gM_{LLM}$.
+Sec.~\ref{subsec: 3D Editing Mask} introduces how to align the instruction RoI with 3D Gaussians, using grounding segmentation module $\gM_{Seg}$ and RoI lifting module $\gM_{Lift}$.
+Finally, Sec.~\ref{subsec: Delicate Editing} describes the delicate editing process within the obtained Gaussian RoI, using text to image diffusion model $\gM_{DM}$.